JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/README.md

-Kaleb Irwin is an electrical engineer who is designing the power subystem Alejandro Moore is an electrical engineer in charge of the sensor subystem Marvo Odds is an electrical engineer managing interfacing between components and sensors Joshua Egwuata is an electrical engineer leading the web subsystem.
+Kaleb Irwin is an electrical engineer who is designing the power subystem Alejandro Moore is an electrical engineer in charge of the sensor subystem Marvo Odds is an electrical engineer managing interfacing between components and sensors Joshua Egwuatu is an electrical engineer leading the web subsystem.

 ### Faculty Supervisor
 The supervisor and customer for this project is Dr. Jeffrey Austin.
 He is overseeing the design process made by the team and also providing the end-goal desires of the device.